jelilakjaly/test-projects-tictactoe-7/README.md

 ## Lets go

-This is an updated version of tictactoe-2 game.
+This is an updated version of tictactoe-3 game.

-Here I try to DRY by modifying the functions
+Here I try to DRY even more